Estadio Municipal Pérez Zeledón

 Estadio Municipal Pérez Zeledón is a multi-use stadium in Pérez Zeledón, Costa Rica.
-It is currently used mostly for football matches and is the home stadium of the Costa Rican FPD teams Municipal Pérez Zeledón and AS Puma Generaleña.
+It is currently used mostly for football matches and is the home stadium of the Costa Rican FPD team Municipal Pérez Zeledón.

 History

 It was inaugurated in 1953 as Estadio Municipal Otto Ureña Fallas because of the former Costa Rican player and then owner of the A.D.
 Municipal Pérez Zeledón who used to play for the now defunct A.D.
 Municipal Generaleña.